Updated and reviewed for accuracy on April 7, 2020, by Dr. Katie Grzyb, DVM

-When your cat takes to urinating outside the cat litter box, the smell can be difficult to get rid of and nearly impossible to mask.
-Whether the cat pees on a carpet, a piece of furniture, bed linens, or your clothes, it’s important to neutralize the odor both to avoid embarrassment and to prevent the cat from becoming a repeat offender, as they’ll often return to a spot where they have previously urinated if the odor is not eliminated.
-Consider this your ultimate guide to eliminating cat urine smells from your home and determining why your cat may be urinating outside of his or her litter box.
+Whether your cat pees on the carpet, a piece of furniture, bed linens, or your clothes, it’s important to neutralize the odor to prevent your cat from becoming a repeat offender.
+Cats often return to a spot where they have previously urinated if the odor is not eliminated.

 Why Cat Pee Stinks

 Cat urine is not all that different from other animals’ urine, but what gives cat urine such a bad smell?

 Cat urine that’s outside the litter box is usually unnoticed until it becomes a problem.